tensorflow/tensorflow/README.md

 networks research.
 The system is general enough to be applicable in a variety of other domains.

-TensorFlow provides stable Python and C APIs as well as without API backwards compatibility guarantee like C++, Go, Java, JavaScript and Swift.
+TensorFlow provides stable Python and C APIs without API backwards compatibility guarantee like C++, Go, Java, JavaScript and Swift.

 Keep up to date with release announcements and security updates by subscribing to